CSkylarL/TimiGP/README.md

 If you use TimiGP-Prognosis in your publication, please cite the paper:

 Li, C. et al. TimiGP: Inferring cell-cell interactions and prognostic associations in the tumor immune microenvironment through gene pairs.
-Cell Reports Medicine.
-(2023).
+Cell Rep Med 4, 101121, doi:10.1016/j.xcrm.2023.101121 (2023).

 If you use TimiGP-Response in your publication, please cite the paper:

-Li, C. et al. TimiGP-Response: the pan-cancer immune landscape associated with response to immunotherapy. bioRxiv.
-(2024)
+Li, C. et al. TimiGP-Response: the pan-cancer immune landscape associated with response to immunotherapy. bioRxiv, 2024.2006.2021.600089, doi:10.1101/2024.06.21.600089 (2024).

+For the detailed protocol, please refer to:

+Li, C., Zhang, J. & Cheng, C. TimiGP: An R package to depict the tumor microenvironment from bulk transcriptomics.
+STAR protocols 4, 102742 (2023).

 ## Publication & Resources
 `TimiGP v1.1.0 Prognosis Module:` Base version